Interior Dept. seeks to fire Park Police officers who fatally shot Bijan Ghaisar in 2017

 The FBI investigated the shooting, and in November 2019 the Justice Department declined to file federal civil rights charges against the officers.
 Fairfax County prosecutors then picked up the case and obtained indictments against Vinyard and Amaya in October 2020 for involuntary manslaughter and reckless use of a firearm.
 The officers were placed on paid leave again, the Park Police said.

 The officers’ lawyers then removed the case to federal court, as allowed under federal law, and asked a judge to rule that state prosecutors could not charge Vinyard and Amaya with crimes if their actions were “necessary and proper” while acting as federal officers.
 Last month, Senior U.S. District Judge Claude M. Hilton granted that motion and dismissed the case.
-Virginia prosecutors are appealing that ruling.
+Virginia prosecutors are appealing the ruling.

 “Even after a grand jury indicted these officers, to date, they have avoided any accountability through the legal system for violently and needlessly taking Bijan from us,” the family statement said.
 “We strongly support this modest measure of accountability that will remove these dangerous officers from the United States Park Police and prevent them from patrolling the streets of our community, and hopefully, avoid another tragedy.”